 WORDS BY LUCY HARDY

 It’s 2020 and streetwear is bigger than ever.
-What was once considered a fringe movement has now taken center stage.
+What was once considered a fringe movement has now taken centre stage.
 Major players are more hyped than ever — every designer brand from Balenciaga to Burberry draws heavily on the culture, and street stars, such as Virgil Abloh, have taken their place at the helm of well-known luxury brands.
 But let’s go back to ’93, to a time well before we were all aboard the hype train and when Japanese brand BAPE was just starting out.
-Today it’s considered one of the most iconic names in streetwear, widely-recognized for its shark motif hoodies and iconic camo print.
+Today it’s considered one of the most iconic names in streetwear, widely-recognised for its shark motif hoodies and iconic camo print.
 Here’s everything you need to know about the BAPE history, and how it went from being a little fish to a major shark of the streetwear market.